 - You will be taken on a trolley from your ward, or walk from the DCU, to the Interventional Radiology procedure room or ‘Cath Lab’, where you will lie flat on your back on the X-ray table.

 - If you are anxious you will be given relaxing injections through a cannula in a vein in your arm.
-Pain-killing injections (Morphine) will be given during the procedure to control anticipated pain expected as a result of fibroids dying within the first hour after the procedure.
+Intra-arterial local anaesthetic and pain-killing injections (Morphine) will be given during the procedure to control anticipated pain expected as a result of fibroids dying within the first hour after the procedure.

 - A device to monitor your oxygen levels and heartbeat will be placed over your finger.